The hidden potential of rent roll analysis for property managers

 A rent roll analysis on multi-family properties is especially helpful, since it allows you to look at multiple units all at once.

-In this article, we’ll discuss what a rent roll is, exactly, and how investors and property managers can use it to expand their portfolio, and get the most ROI out of their properties.
+In this article, we’ll discuss what a rent roll is, exactly, and how property managers can use it to get the most ROI out of their current properties and grow their portfolio by bringing on new owners or by investing in properties of their own.

 What Is a Rent Roll?